AmineDjeghri/Twister-3i017/README.md

 #### You can change the actual configuration of the server-side inside the file:
 Twister/Twister/src/db/DBStatic.java
 #### Or keep the actual configuration which is:
--PHPMyAdmin 3.1.7: port:80 , username='root', password='root' with MySQL port 3306  and the Database name 'twister_bd'
+- PHPMyAdmin 3.1.7: port:80 , username='root', password='root' with MySQL port 3306  and the Database name 'twister_bd'
--MongoDB: port 27017 , database name is 'twister_BD'
+- MongoDB: port 27017 , database name is 'twister_BD'
+- the mysql database script is : Twister/DatabaseScript/twister_BD.sql
+-To use the local or the remote database : open the java file Twister/Twister/src/db/Database.java, and choose the database in both functions: getMySQLConnection and getMongoDBConnection

 ### Testing: